 If you are looking for quality fabrics originating from Pekan, you should arrange for a visit to this gallery.
-The Silk Weaving Gallery has been around for over 200 years, and the knowledge of craft has been passed down for generations.
+The Silk Weaving Gallery has been around for over 200 years, and the knowledge of the craft has been passed down for generations.
 A wide range of silk products characterised by a checkered pattern that is arranged so that its colour sequence can be changed intermittently from the thread can be found here.

-According to records, construction on the Sultan Abu Bakar Palace began in 1866 and was completed in 1869 under the orders of the Sultan of Pahang at that time, Abdullah Al-Mutasim Billah Shah.
+According to records, the Abu Bakar Palace’s construction began in 1866.
+It was completed in 1869 under the orders of the Sultan of Pahang at that time, Abdullah Al-Mutasim Billah Shah.
 This historical monument was named after his father, who ruled from 1857 to 1860.
 It has, however, been abandoned since 1916, when His Majesty vacated it due to its poor condition.

 In 2009, the National Heritage Department took over the management of this heritage site with plans to restore it into a museum complex for public display and appreciation.
-The palace consists of three buildings joined together with an enclosed courtyard in the middle.
-The design is straightforward with little decoration, but it has some elements that are more inclined to Islamic architectural designs.
-The palace was built of red bricks, with the roof made of ceramic tiles.
+The palace consists of three buildings with an enclosed courtyard in the middle.
+The design is straightforward, with little decoration, but it has some elements that are more inclined toward Islamic architectural designs.
+The palace was built of red bricks, with a roof made of ceramic tiles.